 Create clear videos and guides with Snagit so you only have to explain tasks once.

-A user manual equips people to solve problems without having to seek outside help.
-In our instant gratification driven society, it is important to provide your patrons with the tools to quickly and efficiently get the benefit they want from your product or service, and a good user manual can accomplish just that!
+A user manual equips people to solve problems without needing to seek outside help.
+In our instant-gratification-driven society, it is important to provide your users with the tools to quickly and efficiently achieve the benefits they want from your product or service.
+A well-crafted user manual can accomplish just that!

 User guides are a much-needed supplement to excellent customer service.
-Some of the benefits your business will see from writing great user manuals include:
+Some of the benefits your business will see from writing great user manuals include simplifying training, saving time, and creating a knowledge base for your team.

-What are the essential elements of great user manuals?
+What are the essential elements of a great user manual?

-Even though each product is unique and will require different elements to create truly great user docs, there are some end user documentation best practices to follow no matter what.
+Even though each product is unique and will require different elements to create truly great user documents, there are some end-user documentation best practices to follow no matter what.

 1. Plain language